 Nothing stands on itself – what more can we do?

 This article is about supplements.
 This doesn’t mean however that I recommend concentrating your intake of the necessary vitamins and minerals on supplements alone.
 Everything on this earth functions better when it is in balance.

 For the human body, this means you take the best care of yourself when your body and mind are in harmony with each other.
 That you balance rest and movement.

 When you are aging it is required to exercise enough.
 Young people run around most of the time.
 Busy jobs and demanding family tasks usually make sure they move enough during the day.
-Some seniors consider growing older as the designated time to slow done and sit a lot.
+Some seniors consider growing older as the designated time to slow down and sit a lot.
 It is the worst decision you can make in my opinion.

 Exercise promotes the absorption of Calcium

 In aging bodies, a lot of processes slow down.
 This also applies to the absorption of Calcium.
 Moving around stimulates this absorption.

 You don’t have to exhaust yourself at the gym.
 (Although there is nothing against that either!)
 A simple daily half-hour walk in the open air is sufficient.